Corporate GovernanceCorporate Governance Guidelines

 Article 4

-The Company will strive to provide distribution of profits taking into account the Company’s revenue status while adhering to a basic policy of providing stable and continuous dividends.
+The Company shall strive to distribute profits taking into account the Company’s revenue status while adhering to a basic policy of providing stable and continuous dividends.

-The Company will utilize internal reserve funds in business investments and R&D investments, etc., to achieve sustainable growth.
+The Company shall utilize internal reserve funds in business investments and R&D investments, etc., to achieve sustainable growth.

 2